Thursday, December 20, 2012

 James Whitcomb Riley (1849-1916)

 The Riley Festival takes place this weekend, October 4-7, 2012, in Greenfield, Indiana.
 The four-day festival commemorates the life and work of "The Hoosier Poet," James Whitcomb Riley.
 Born on October 7, 1849, in Greenfield, Riley was at one time among the most popular and beloved of American poets.
 In addition to being a poet, Riley was a newspaper columnist, a public speaker, and--in his younger and leaner days--a sign painter and house painter.
-He is supposed to have painted the old house across the street from my family's home.
+He is supposed to have painted the old house across the street from my family's own home.

 Riley authored scores of poems which were collected in more than three dozen books.
 Among his most famous poems are "The Old Swimmin'-Hole," "Little Orphant Annie," and "The Raggedy Man."
 The last two titles inspired two younger men--Hoosiers both--in their own works.
 Harold Gray created "Little Orphan Annie," a comic strip that ran in newspapers for nearly ninety years.
 Johnny Gruelle and his family were behind Raggedy Ann, the little rag doll so well loved by American children, and drew her name from those two poems.
 The poem "Little Orphant Annie" is memorable for its refrain